demisto/content/Packs/SEKOIAIntelligenceCenter/README.md

-# SEKOIA Intelligence Center
+# Sekoia.io CTI

-Request observable, indicator and indicator context from SEKOIA.IO Intelligence Center.
+Request observable, indicator and indicator context from Sekoia.io CTI.

 ## What does this pack do ?
 - Fetches observables and indicators